Git Workflow & Safety Guide¶

 - Simpler workflow = fewer opportunities for staleness errors

-- No intermediate version branches to keep in sync
+- No unnecessary intermediate branches to keep in sync

 - Clear linear path: feature → main